masonw19/ARC4-Decryption-Circuit/README.md

 ### Cracking in parallel

 To speed up cracking, we will now run two `crack` modules at the same time: the first will start the search at 0 and increment by 2, and the second will start at 1 and also increment by 2.
-You will implement this in `doublecrack`.
+This is implemented in the in `doublecrack` module.
 The `doublecrack` module instantiates two `crack` modules.
-For this task (and only in this folder), you may **add** ports to the `crack` module in this task, but you **may not** remove or modify existing ports.

-The `doublecrack` ports are the same as in the `crack` module in Task 4; in particular, it has access to only one port of _CT_ (the other port is taken by the In-System Memory Editor anyway).
-You will have to decide how to handle this inside `doublecrack`; there are several elegant solutions and some hacky ones.
-We will expect your `doublecrack` to be faster than the fastest possible implementation of `crack`, and about twice as fast as your `crack`.

-The `doublecrack` also instantiates one shared _PT_ memory.
-The final length-prefixed plaintext must be in this memory if `key_valid` is high regardless of which `crack` core decrypted the message.
-Each `crack` core will have its own _PT_ memory as well; the length-prefixed plaintext must also be in the _PT_ memory in the `crack` core that decrypted it.

-Feel free to create additional instances of the memories you've already generated (`s_mem`, `ct_mem`, and `pt_mem`), provided you do not change the instance IDs or configurations of the memories predefined in the skeleton files.